 As part of its community relations program, MTACC continues to conduct extensive public and community outreach.
 They have placed message boards in the construction area to show the project's status and have posted a three week look ahead of construction activities and traffic updates on the SAS website.
 Interested members of the public can join the SAS mailing list, call the SAS Hotline (24 hours/7 days a week), send e-mails and attend the various community meetings.
 The names of the stores have been placed on the traffic barriers on the east side of 2nd Avenue from 91st to 95th Street.
 This will help customers locate a specific store and was in response to store owner's concerns.
+Weekly meetings are being held with business owners regarding opportunities to mitigate construction impacts.
 The SAS team will be checking the Green Stickers on the S3 equipment to verify that noise levels are being monitored.
 [Ref: SAS-A08-0208].